Handwriting Cards 4 sets Pirate Letters

 © Pure Joy Teaching

-1. r, n, m, h, b, p – Letter r is seaweed on the sand, the pirates trace the /r/ shape and that helps to make the other letters in this group.
+1. r, n, m, h, b, p – The letter /r/ is seaweed on the sand, the pirates trace the /r/ shape and that helps to make the other letters in this group.
 These are the dive down, slide up, and hook letters.
-Dark blue water on the bottom of the cards.

 2. c, a, g, d, q, o, s, e – Letter c is half a coconut.
-The pirates trace around it in the sand to make the curved letters in this group.
-These are the /c/ curved letters that share the same starting point.
-Letter e was added to this group. (funny story in the book for letter /e/) Tallgrass on the bottom of the cards.
+The pirates trace around the coconut in the sand to make the curved letters in this group.
+The /c/ curved letters share the same starting point.
+Letter e was added to this group because it shares the same c shape.
+(Follow the interaction between a pirate and a monkey.
+It is a funny story in the book for letter /e/.)

 3. i, j, l, t, f, k – Letter i, are tracks made by turtle-hatchlings.
-The pirates copy the straight line letters in the sand.
-Light blue water on the bottom of the cards.
+The pirates copy the straight-line letters in the sand.

-4. v, w, y, x, z, u – Letter v, traces around a shark’s tooth.
+4. v, w, y, x, z, u – The letter /v/, traces around a shark’s tooth.
 These are the slanted line letters.
-Letter u was added to this group. (funny story in the book for letter /u/) Tree trunks on the top of these cards.
+Letter u was added to this group. (funny story in the book for letter /u/ and pirate underwear)

 © Pure Joy Teaching